 The Environment Trust is helping local people and groups in the Royal Borough of Kingston upon Thames to develop and deliver Green Infrastructure, Energy and Water projects.
 We want to hear from residents and community organisations in Kingston to better understand the needs and priorities of those who live in the area. .
 In partnership with the Royal Borough and with South West London Environment Network (SWLEN), we will work with local people to develop and seek funding for practical Green Infrastructure and energy conservation projects and we need your views to identify needs and potential for future projects.

-You are invited to have your say and to join us in making things happen for local Green Infrastructure, Energy and Water.
+You are invited to have your say as the programme progresses and to join us in making things happen for local Green Infrastructure, Energy and Water.

 How can I get involved now?

 We are excited by the possibilities for improving the green infrastructure, energy and water efficiency in Kingston.
 There is a lot of work already going on and we are keen to engage with as many people as possible in Kingston's neighbourhoods.